Lou-E-303/noughts-and-crosses/README.md

 ## Intro

-Solving noughts &amp; crosses (tic-tac-toe) in JavaScript.
+Solving noughts &amp; crosses (tic-tac-toe) in JavaScript using a depth-first minimax implementation.

 ## Run